-Transcript of speech by Senior Minister Tharman Shanmugaratnam at the Eurasian Association Charity Fundraising Dinner on 11 May 2019.
+Speech by Senior Minister and Coordinating Minister for Social Policies, Tharman Shanmugaratnam, at the Eurasian Association Charity Fundraising Dinner on 11 May 2019.

 Dr Alexius Pereira